AnaisAguiar1/Eutech/task_2/README.md

 ## **- TESTING SSH PROTOCOL**

-Now you can see that the rules about the **SSH Protocol** are working.
+Now you can see that the rules of the **SSH Protocol** are working.

-Only the machine with the ip address **192.168.43.19** can conect by ssh with our ubuntu machine, and the rest of machines with any ip address are going to be rejected.
+Only the machine with the ip address **192.168.43.19** can conect by ssh with our ubuntu machine, and the rest of the machines with any other ip address are going to be rejected.

-To test if the rule ait`s working, the machine with the ip allow to ssh, in this case it's windows, so we had to install the program **putty** to make the conection by ssh with our ubuntu machine.
+To test if the rule is working, which is the machine with the ip allowed to ssh, in this case it's windows, we had to install the program **putty** to test the conection by ssh with our ubuntu machine.

 <br>